 Step 3: Review the selection information to understand the process and deadlines.

-- Applicants will have one attempt to complete the HOAE for this program.
+- Applicants will have one attempt to complete the selection process for this program.
 If you're not offered admission, you can re-apply for the next intake and you will be required to complete the selection process again.

 - Applicants who apply after the program has been filled will be required to complete the selection process and will be placed on a waitlist.

-- Once the program is full, applicants will be waitlisted based on their HOAE score.
+- Once the program is full, applicants will be waitlisted based on the average of their knowledge & aptitude exam

 Failure to meet anticipated final grades for the admission pre-requisites will result in offers being rescinded.